fariedd/website_new/about.md

 hide_description: true
 ---

-My name is Farisayi Dakwa, and I am a Natural Scientist who loves data.
-My job mainly involves observing and experimenting, employing a multidisciplinary approach to address environmental challenges and promote sustainable practices.
-Identify a problem, create a hypothesis, collect data on the issue, clean and analyse large amounts of data, visualise, interpret, and extract insights from the data to provide strategies for protecting and restoring biodiversity.
-During my internship as an undergrad, I got introduced to data visualisation and predictive modelling using R (l started in R but ended up in Python).
-I took statistics courses and l found myself wanting to engage more in data analysis and coding, l even took on a masters by research which was purely quantitative analysis (50 years of data) on endangered species in the Southern Ocean which opened up a new world of possibilities.
-So naturally, l decided to lean into it, dive fully into the world of data science, and deepen my knowledge of everything data.
-This portfolio shows the projects l have completed, documentation of data skills, and learnings as l go deeper into this world.
-It is an exciting journey and l plan to keep adding to it.
+I'm Farisayi Dakwa, a Natural Scientist turned Data Scientist, leveraging a multidisciplinary background to solve complex data problems.
+My work has always been rooted in observation, experimentation, and analysis—whether tackling environmental challenges or driving data-driven decision-making in business.

+My transition into data science started during my undergraduate internship, where I was introduced to data visualization and predictive modeling using R. That curiosity led me to take on a quantitative research-based master’s degree, analyzing 50 years of ecological data on endangered species in the Southern Ocean.
+Working with large datasets, time-series analysis, and machine learning pipelines opened up a new world of possibilities, and I fully embraced the shift into data science and analytics.

+Now, I specialize in machine learning, statistical modeling, and data engineering, working with Python, R, SQL, and cloud-based tools to extract insights and build scalable solutions.
+My portfolio showcases real-world projects, from automated product classification models to interactive sales analytics dashboards, demonstrating my ability to blend scientific rigor with business impact.

+This space is a living document of my journey—projects I’ve completed, methodologies I’ve explored, and new skills I’m developing.
+I'm always diving deeper into data science, MLOps, and AI-driven solutions, and I look forward to collaborating, learning, and pushing the boundaries of what data can do.

 **So, welcome,**
 *Have questions about your data? l have answers.*